divio/divio-cloud-docs/background/project-creation-options.rst

 Project creation options
 ==============================

-Each Divio project is based on a combination of *Stack*, *Additional components* and *Additional Boilerplate*.
+A Divio application is defined by the code in its Git repository.

-Any application that is suited to being run in Docker can be run on Divio and built up using the default *Build your own* option as a starting point.
+When a new application is created on the Control Panel, some pre-defined project types can also be used (based on a combination of *Stack*, *Additional components* and *Additional Boilerplate*).

 ..
 Do not change this reference!